SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 ### Building a model
 Building of data model is one of the most important activity in application development.

-If you want to use SynergyKit SDK for development, you need to start with subclassing of `SynergykitObject` in data model. `SynergykitObject` contains *must have* properties for communication with SynergyKit â€“ _id, __v,  createdAt and updatedAt.
+If you want to use SynergyKit SDK for development, you need to start with subclassing of `SynergykitObject` in data model. `SynergykitObject` contains *must have* properties for communication with SynergyKit - _id, __v,  createdAt and updatedAt.
 It also conforms to `SynergykitProtocol`,  `SBatchableProtocol` and `SCacheableProtocol` that simplify cooperation with SynergyKit.

 `SynergykitObject` serialization and deserialization is based on [JSONModel](http://www.jsonmodel.com).
-Marin Todorov â€“ author of JSONModel â€“ presents nice examples of magic modelling framework on [github framework page here](https://github.com/icanzilb/JSONModel/#examples).
+Marin Todorov - author of JSONModel - presents nice examples of magic modelling framework on [github framework page here](https://github.com/icanzilb/JSONModel/#examples).

 **Be afraid of writing model in Swift.
 Swift is not fully supported with JSONModel.**
 #### Examples